 Xposed does not offer any kind of security system for this: any application can register itself as a provider of Xposed modules.
 In comparison, Substrate integrates with the Android permission system, requiring applications that wish to modify the code of other applications to clearly and explicitly request that functionality as they are installed.

 Having worked with Substrate on iOS now in an ecosystem with numerous unrelated developers for over four years, there are various situations and corner cases that I have learned to watch out for.
 One of these is that sometimes, an extension is just going to fail.
-Substrate on Android provides the same "hold volume-up to disable" functionality that is provided with iOS Substrate as a solution (this was finally added by Xposed, but only almost a year after Substrate launched and made a point of how important this feature was).
+Substrate on Android thereby launched with the same "hold volume-up to disable" functionality that is provided with iOS Substrate as a solution (this was finally added by Xposed, but only almost a year after Substrate launched and made a point of how important this feature was).